 Women are saddled with two-thirds of America’s $1.3 trillion in student debt — and given the persistent gender pay gap, they often have less ability to pay.
 The burden weighs heavily on their startup stories.
 What can be done?

 Editor’s Note: This is the first part of a two-part series on entrepreneurship and student debt.
-Look for a video profile of Kelly Peeler, founder of NextGenVest, on Monday.
+In Part 2 we profile Kelly Peeler, who co-founded NextGenVest to help young people minimize debt and get smarter about money.

 Once a month, Ann-Erica Whitemarsh pays a bill that “makes my skin crawl.”